 A person may also register as an independent candidate anytime between elections.
 Between elections, a person who is interested in becoming a potential candidate should complete the pre-writ forms and submit them to Elections Saskatchewan.

-Whether or not a person has been nominated by a registered party, or intends to run as an independent candidate, the person must be officially nominated as a candidate after the call of an election in accordance with the Act to be eligible to run for a seat in the Legislative Assembly.
-More information on this process will be provided closer to the date of the election.
+Whether or not a person has been nominated by a registered party, or intends to run as an independent candidate, the person must be officially nominated as a candidate after the call of an election or by-election in accordance with the Act to be eligible to run for a seat in the Legislative Assembly.